kfarshchian/react-portfolio/README.md

 ## License
   [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)
 ## Description
-I wanted a page to
-use as a visual resume to show off some of the skills and projects for when I apply for jobs.
-I decided to use React as my base to push myself to learn more and sharpen my skills in that area.
+I decided to create this portfolio as a visual resume to show off some of the skills I have and projects I have worked on.
+It is easier to show a future employer what I can do rather than just having them written down on a resume.
+The portfolio was created with React and uses a few other NPM packages listed in the installation section of the Readme.

   ## Table of Contents
   - [License](#License)